ramblin-dev/django-andablog/docs/install-usage.rst

         url(r'^markitup/', include('markitup.urls')),

-Integrating andablog into a site
+Integrating Andablog into a Site
 --------------------------------
 The following tasks allow for all possible andablog features.
 Ignore the items you don't need.